 |Location||Show on map|

-Discover the top reasons for why you should consider coming to Bangor University
+Discover the top reasons to study at Bangor University

 Founded in 1884, Bangor University has a long tradition of excellence and exceeds expectations, both for academic standards and student experience.